joannegger/plaNETic/README.md

 For a more detailed description of the features of the code, we refer to [Egger et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240618653E/abstract), where the code was first introduced and applied to a planetary system.

 We run the code on a 2021 MacBook Pro with an Apple M1 Pro chip.
-For questions or comments, feel free to contact Jo Ann Egger (jo-ann.egger@unibe.ch).
+For questions or comments, feel free to contact Jo Ann Egger (joann.egger@esa.int).

 ## Citations
 If you use this code, please cite [Egger et al. 2024](https://ui.adsabs.harvard.edu/abs/2024arXiv240618653E/abstract), where this version of the *plaNETic* framework was introduced for the first time.